 Here’s why: Consumers want to have a review of a product before trying it, and they are more trusting of those reviews if they come from people they trust.
 Makes sense, right?
 I mean, personally, it’s rare for me to buy anything new without checking reviews of that item beforehand.
 So, in response to this need, companies are looking to influencers to help them advertise their products and services.
 Influencers share social media posts or blog posts sharing their experiences using a product or service, and provide an affiliate link to that product/service.
 Customers get the convenience of a link that’s right there, and influencers get paid when their link is used in a purchase transaction.

 You should expect to see even more video marketing, use of GIFs and memes, and live streaming in 2018.
-PR comes in many different ways, and digital means carry substantial influence.
+Public relations strategies come in many different forms, and digital means carry substantial influence.

 Good PR is going to be looking more and more personal as we head into 2018.
 As markets grow, companies need to brand themselves in a way that showcases how wonderful they are while still being genuine and real.
 Organizations with good customer service are often talked about and shared on social media, so we can expect to see a continued striving for a better customer service experience.
 Hooray!

 Blogs are becoming more personal as well.
 With social media and blog posts becoming so “hand-in-hand,” there tends to be more personal sharing and storytelling happening online.
 And, this trend is not going to fade in 2018.

 Related post: How to Use Storytelling to Build Your Brand

 Not all of these methods may work for you, and that’s okay.
 Keep plugging away at the strategies you are using, and try integrating some that are new to you when you can.
 Good luck to you all as you begin the new year!
 Our best wishes to you.